TNNA

 - served 13,500 meals per day using 3,000 potatoes and 1,000 loaves of bread

 My TNNA class - Lily Chin's 'Crocheted Tips, Tricks & Hints - was great.
 She's very exuberant and very New York - fast talking, fast moving - and she knows her stuff when it comes to crocheting and knitting.
-Some of the things she talked about in the beginning I already knew (foundation stitches) and some of her ideas are too fiddly or complicated to be of practical use, at least to me (crocheting over cotton rather than using a beginning chain row), but others I've already incorporated into my work and plan to pass on in my classes.
+Some of the things she talked about in the beginning I already knew (foundation stitches) and some of her ideas are too fiddly or complicated to be of practical use, at least to me (crocheting over cotton rather than using a beginning chain row),

 Our trip home was l.o.n.g.
 We made great time until just south of LAX, when traffic came to a slow, grinding almost-halt.
 We thought it was just the usual get-out-of-LA-for-the-holiday-weekend rush but after 45 minutes turned on the radio to discover a Sig-alert for a tanker truck that had overturned on the 405 by the Getty Museum.
 We used Dick's Christmas present - a Garmin GPS unit; great